-At St. John Vianney school, we approach cultural capital through Art and Design Technology.
+At St. John Vianney school, we approach cultural capital through Design Technology.
 This is a mixture of traditional and modern approaches to expose children to a variety of cultures.
-Lunchtime and after-school clubs as well as a rich and varied curriculum provide an opportunity to introduce activities to help develop pupils' cultural capital hands on.
-These include Design Technology projects, extra-curricular Art and Design Technology clubs and outdoor learning activities in addition to providing many external experiences through school trips and visits.
+Through the implementation of a rich and varied curriculum, we have the opportunity to introduce activities to help develop pupils' cultural capital hands on.
+These include Design Technology projects (in year groups and as a whole school) and outdoor learning activities, with the hope, int the future, provide external experiences through school trips and visitors in school.